Subh0220/Shop.co-buyonline/README.md

 ## About

 Shop.co is a modern e-commerce website created with a passion for fashion and technology.
-Developed by [Moemen Adam], this project combines sleek design, efficient functionality, and captivating animations to provide users with an exceptional shopping experience.
+Developed by [Subhasree Sahu], this project combines sleek design, efficient functionality, and captivating animations to provide users with an exceptional shopping experience.

 The design for Shop.co was inspired by [freefigmatemplates.com](https://www.freefigmatemplates.com), ensuring a visually stunning and user-friendly interface.